eunomia-bpf/code-survey/README.md

-# Code-Survey: Uncovering Insights in Complex Software evolutions with LLM
+# Code-Survey: Uncovering Insights in Large-Scale Codebases with LLM

-- Do we really know how complex systems like the Linux works?
+- Do we truly understand how complex systems, like the Linux kernel, work?
-- How can we understand the high-level design cohice and evolution of a Super Complex system, like the Linux kernel?
+- How can we grasp the high-level design choices and evolution of such intricate systems?

-**Code-Survey** is `the first step` here to change that.
+**Code-Survey** is the first step in using LLMs to gain meaningful insights into large-scale software systems.
+Unlike Retrieval-Augmented Generation (RAG) or fine-tuning, Code-Survey offers a unique approach.

-> Imagine if you can ask every entry-level kernel developer, or a Graduate Student who is studying kernel, to do a survey and answer questions about every commit, what can you find with the results?
+> Imagine if every entry-level kernel developer or a graduate student studying the kernel， could participate in a survey about every commit.
+What valuable information could we uncover from the results?

-Code-Survey helps you `explore` and `analyze` the world's largest and most intricate codebases, like the Linux kernel.
-By carefully **design a survey** and **transforming** `unstructured data` like commits, mails into organized, `structed and easy-to-analyze data`, then you can do `quantitative` analysis on it.
-Code-Survey makes it simpler to uncover valuable insights in modern complex software systems.
+Code-Survey helps you explore and analyze some of the world's largest and most complex codebases, such as the Linux kernel.
+By carefully **designing a survey** and **transforming** unstructured data like commits and emails into organized, structured, and easy-to-analyze formats, you can perform quantitative analysis with ease.
+Code-Survey simplifies the process of uncovering valuable insights in modern complex software systems.

-Code-Survey is the first step trying to bridges the gap between high level `design`, `implementation`, `maintenance`, `reliability` and `security` using LLM, making complex systems more accessible.

-Unlike other approaches:
+**See our arxiv for details: [https://arxiv.org/abs/2410.01837](https://arxiv.org/abs/2410.01837)**

+Here is an example of analysis for the eBPF subsystem: **[docs/report_ebpf.md](docs/report_ebpf.md).** (Not yet complete...more is adding)

+## Why Code-Survey?

+As far as we know, Code-Survey is the first method and tool that leverages LLMs to systematically explore and analyze large-scale codebases, providing quantitative results.
+By transforming unstructured data like git messages and emails into structured data, you can perform detailed analyses on software evolution, uncovering insights related to design, implementation, maintenance, reliability, and security.

+Software development is also a social activity, allowing the application of established social science techniques.
+By treating LLMs as human participants in a survey, Code-Survey bridges the gap between high-level design decisions and the intricate details of implementation.
+This enables the analysis of large-scale codebases like the Linux kernel in ways that were previously impossible.

+### Why Choose Code-Survey?

-- No human can do that before, but AI can.
+- **Unprecedented Analysis**: No human can analyze large-scale codebases as thoroughly as AI can.
-- No chatbots, RAG document search, or code generation: **stop the stupid AI!**
+- **No Chatbots or RAG**: Forget about chatbots, RAG document searches, or code generation. **Stop the ineffective AI!**
-- Just using data like git message and email data.
-Design a survey and run with hundreds lines of codes in Python.
-Just Apply to other project or subsystems by designing your code-survey!
+- **Simple and Flexible**: Use only data like git messages and email data.
+Design a survey and run it with just a few lines of Python code.
+Easily apply Code-Survey to other projects or subsystems by designing your own code-survey.

 **Let's do Code-Survey!**

+Join us in revolutionizing the way we understand and analyze complex software systems.

-## What can `Code-Survey` help answer?
+## What Questions Can Code-Survey Help Answer?

-- How do new feature introductions in component affect software stability and performance over the time?
+- How do new feature introductions impact the stability and performance of existing components over time?
-- What identifiable phases exist in a component lifecycle?
-Is it new, mature, refactored or deprecated?
+- What are the identifiable phases in a component's lifecycle (e.g., development, stabilization, optimization)?
+- How have specific features evolved over successive commits?
+- Which components or files have the highest bug frequency?
-- What dependencies have emerged between features and component, and how do they affect software evolution?
+- What dependencies have emerged between features and components?
-- How does bug frequency correlate with feature complexity?
-- What were the trade-offs considered in design decisions, and how do they manifest in the system's implementation?
-- How does the collaboration between developers affect the consistency and coherence of feature development?

-Here is an example of analysis: **[docs/report_ebpf.md](docs/report_ebpf.md).** (Not yet complete...more is adding)
+- How can lessons from the development history of one subsystem improve others?

 ## Workflow / Methodolog